-Executive Officer Title

-David Gladstone Chairman and

-Chief Executive

-Officer

-Terry L. Brubaker Vice Chairman,

-Terry L. Brudaker

-Chief Operating

-Officer and

-Secretary

-George Stelljes President, Chief

-Investment

-Officer and

-Assistant

-Secretary

-Danielle Jones Chief Financial

-Officer and

-Treasurer
+Executive Officer David Gladstone Terry L. Brubaker Robert Cutlip Danielle Jones Title Chairman and Chief Executive Officer Co-Vice Chairman, Chief Operating Officer President Chief Financial Officer and Treasurer

 The biographies of Messrs.
-Gladstone, Brubaker and Stelljes are set forth under "Proposal 1, Election of Directors to Class of 2015."
-Set forth below is a brief biography of Ms. Jones, who is our only executive officer who is not also a director.
+Gladstone and Brubaker are set forth under "Proposal 1, Election of Directors to Class of 2016."
+Set forth below are brief biographies of Mr. Cutlip and Ms. Jones, our only executive officers who are not also directors.